-Lactation records in progress can be used in calculation of USDA-AIPL Sire Summaries if they have at least one test and are a minimum of 40 days in length.
+Lactation records in progress can be used in calculation of CDCB Sire Summaries if they have at least one test and are a minimum of 40 days in length.

-A Data Collection Rating (DCR) is an indicator of the amount of information included in a production record and the resulting accuracy level when compared to production records with either less or more information.
+A Data Collection Rating (DCR) is an indicator of the accuracy of production records and is based on the amount of information included in a production record.